Canard (aeronautics): Canard revival

+Since understanding of aerodynamics was far more limited in the 20th century than in the present day, canards demonstrated supposed “unpredictable stability,” leading to a traditional tail-aft design to be favored for most applications.
+Specifically, early applications demonstrated “longitudinal instability” where the center of lift was too far forward.
+Additionally, stalling of the foreplane could cause sudden drops and loss of control.
+However, there was a radical shift from guesswork to rigorous aerodynamic science as the century progressed.
+By the 1970s and 1980s, new technologies such as CFD and fly-by-wire were developed, demonstrating the potential to compensate for canards’ drawbacks.
+For applications in fighter aircraft, it was demonstrated that these systems could not just eliminate drawbacks, but enable canards to enhance maneuverability and agility.
+This culminated in the production of the SAAB Viggen as one of the first successful modern canard-equipped jets [6].
+After the Viggen demonstrated that the drawbacks of canards were largely compensated for, enabling them to provide excellent performance and agility, the precedent was set for later fighters such as the Eurofighter Typhoon and Dassault Rafale to adopt canards in later decades.
+Manufacturers were convinced to adopt canards not only from the Viggen’s demonstration, but also from modern analysis showing these designs having improved lift-to-drag ratios and enhanced maneuverability.

 With the arrival of the jet age and supersonic flight, American designers, notably North American Aviation, began to experiment with supersonic canard delta designs, with some such as the North American XB-70 Valkyrie and the Soviet equivalent Sukhoi T-4 flying in prototype form.
 But the stability and control problems encountered prevented widespread adoption.

 In 1963 the Swedish company Saab patented a delta-winged design which overcame the earlier problems, in what has become known as the close-coupled canard.
 It was built as the Saab 37 Viggen and in 1967 became the first modern canard aircraft to enter production.
 The success of this aircraft spurred many designers, and canard surfaces sprouted on a number of types derived from the popular Dassault Mirage delta-winged jet fighter.
 These included variants of the French Dassault Mirage III, Israeli IAI Kfir and South African Atlas Cheetah.
 The close-coupled canard delta remains a popular configuration for combat aircraft.

 The Viggen also inspired the American Burt Rutan to create a two-seater homebuilt canard delta design, accordingly named VariViggen and flown in 1972.
 Rutan then abandoned the delta wing as unsuited to such light aircraft.
 His next two canard designs, the VariEze and Long-EZ had longer-span swept wings.
 These designs were not only successful and built in large numbers but were radically different from anything seen before.
 Rutan's ideas soon spread to other designers.
 From the 1980s they found favour in the executive market with the appearance of types such as the OMAC Laser 300, Avtek 400 and Beech Starship.